Best Protein-Rich Foods for Seniors

 Arctic char is a relatively inexpensive fish loaded with protein.
 Per Seafood Source, a 3.5-ounce serving of arctic char contains about 20.2 grams of protein with only 154 calories.
 However, arctic char has a relatively high fat content clocking in at about 8.1 grams, so it is best to eat this fish in moderation.
 Nonetheless, arctic char is a delicious, nutrient-packed alternative.

 Second on the list is cod.
-This tasty coldwater fish has flaky white meat that is low in calories and fat.
+This tasty cold water fish has flaky white meat that is low in calories and fat.
 According to Healthline, a three ounce serving of cod contains 20 grams of protein and just 90 calories.
 Cod is also a great source of B vitamins and omega-3 fatty acids that benefit heart health.
+For those who do not like a strong “fishy flavor” this mild tasting fish is a good choice.

 Next, nutrient-packed halibut is another great option to include in your diet.
 In a three-ounce serving, halibut contains about 21 grams of protein and 110 calories.
 While it has a higher fat content than cod, halibut is loaded with omega-3 fatty acids (also called “good fats” or “good cholesterol”) which make it an effective anti-inflammatory and a great food for your brain.
 However, you should eat halibut in moderation due to its high mercury levels.